NocheVolta/FramerBottomSheet/README.md

 ## Framer Vertical Panel

-Framer Vertical Panel is a component based on the bottom sheet view implementation found in apps such as Maps by Apple or Google Maps.
+Framer Vertical Panel is a component based on the bottom sheet view implementation found in Maps by Apple.

 ### Setup